Criminal Justice Studies (Certificate)

 - Are given the opportunity to study one course at a time while still earning 13 -16 college credits per semester.

-- Will enhance academic skills by receiving nearly twice the usual contact hours with faculty for each class.
+- Will enhance academic skills by receiving extended contact hours with faculty in their first semester in the program.

-- Will strengthen academic areas through specially designed three-week block courses.
+- Will strengthen academic areas through specially designed seven-week block courses.

 - Receive a background in math, English, social sciences and criminal justice.